 Surprisingly, the results were almost the opposite of what researchers expected, Dr. Johnson-Arbor explains.
-What researchers found that day, and continue to find, is that grapefruit can impact the metabolization of drugs in both directions: creating too much or too little of a dose in the bloodstream.
+What researchers found that day, and continue to find, is that although there are many benefits of grapefruit, the citrus can impact the metabolization of drugs in both directions: creating too much or too little of a dose in the bloodstream.

 Why does this interaction occur

 Grapefruit contains a natural compound called 'furanocoumarins,' Dr. Johnson-Arbor explains.
 Furanocoumarins are natural compounds that help citrus plants defend against insects and other stressors.
 But, the prominent furanocoumarins in grapefruit are also known to block the activity of intestinal enzymes that assist in the breakdown of many medications in humans, Dr. Johnson-Arbor explains.